mikecapsio/texturefast-docs/docs/faq.md

 3. Choose a style preset and quality or resolution option.
 4. Generate a Base Color texture.
 5. Review the result on the 3D model.
-6. Extract the full available PBR map set from the approved Base Color.
+6. Extract the full PBR map set from the approved Base Color.
 7. Download individual PNG maps or a material package where available.

 ### Who uses TextureFast?